GitLeeRepo/C_ProgrammingNotes/C_ProgrammingNotes.md

 ## Debugging using a Symbol Defined During Compilation

 You can optionally assign variables on the make command line for example, **make CARG=-DDEBUG**, which can then be used within the make file itself, and passed onto the gcc compiler.
-Ths can also be done directly on the command line with **gcc**, without using make.
+This can also be done directly on the command line with **gcc**, without using make.

 ## Passing Debug Flag Example